MildLeeInterested/ASIC_hacks/README.md

 # ASIC_hacks
-ASIC HVAC comms bus experiments
+ASIC HVAC comms bus experiments.
+Full documentaion on Hackaday IO: https://hackaday.io/post/46911

 The purpose of this collection is to document my exploration of the packet structure of an RS-485 serial communication bus utilised to transfer information between HVAC equipment manufactured by ASI Controls. (http://www.asicontrols.com/)
 The code is for an Arduino based device that can successfully send and receive data on the bus.